 Figure 5.
 Clicking on a gene results will bring you to a webpage with lots of information on that specific gene.

-- On the right side of the gene webpage, under "External Links for Entry," click on the "Gene Info" heading, highlighted in orange in Figure 6, below.
+- On the right side of the gene webpage, under "External Links," click on the "Gene Info" heading, highlighted in orange in Figure 6, below.
 Then click on "NCBI Gene" from the dropdown menu.
 This will take you to the NCBI Gene database, which has additional information on the gene, as shown in Figure 7, below.

 Figure 6.
 Clicking on "Gene Info," highlighted in orange here, will show you other databases with additional information on the gene.
 Clicking on "NCBI Gene" in this dropdown menu will take you to the NCBI Gene database.

 Screenshot of the gene page for CFTR on the website ncbi.nlm.nih.gov/omim shows general information about the gene in a summary section located in the center of the page.
 A side bar on the right side of the page contains a table of contents and links to related information.